dotnet/orleans/Getting-Started-With-Orleans/Developing-a-Grain.md

 A grain type is defined by an interface that inherits from the IGrain marker interface.

- All of the methods in the grain interface must return a Task or a Task<T> for .NET 4.5.
+ All of the methods in the grain interface must return a Task or a Task&lt;T&gt; for .NET 4.5.
 The underlying type T for value Task must be serializable.

  Example: